General , Wills

 Tim Hewson

-TL;DR: Celebrity estate disputes prove that wealth does not guarantee good estate planning.
+TL;DR: The legal battles which involve celebrity estates show that having money does not guarantee proper estate management.
 Anna Nicole Smith fought a 20-year legal battle over a $1.6 billion estate.
 Robin Williams’ family went to court over personal belongings.
 Prince died without a Will, leaving a $500 million estate in legal chaos.
-Howard Hughes’ lack of a Will spawned over 1,000 claims across 20+ years.
-Leona Helmsley left $12 million to her dog while disinheriting two grandchildren.
+The absence of a will from Howard Hughes resulted in more than 1,000 legal claims which extended for more than two decades.
+Leona Helmsley gave her dog $12 million but she made sure her two grandchildren received nothing.
 The lesson: everyone needs a clearly written, up-to-date Will.

 Why Do Celebrity Wills End Up in Court?

 The difference is scale.
 When hundreds of millions of dollars are at stake, even distant relatives and strangers have a financial incentive to challenge the estate.
-These five cases illustrate the most common estate planning failures — and the lessons apply to everyone, regardless of net worth.
+The five cases demonstrate typical estate planning mistakes which create problems for every person who owns assets regardless of their financial situation.

 What Happened with Anna Nicole Smith’s Estate Battle?